-The Chord Electronics Qutest is a new compact desktop DAC that is designed to partner with any amplifier as well as their new Hugo M Scaler.
+This review covers the Chord Electronics Qutest compact desktop DAC that is designed to partner with the Annie amplifier and the Huei phono stage.
 It is priced at £1195.

-Disclaimer: The Chord Electronics Qutest sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: The Chord Electronics Qutest sent to us is a sample in exchange for our honest opinion.
 We thank the team at Chord Electronics for giving us this opportunity.